sighupio/fury-distribution/docs/schemas/kfddistribution-kfd-v1alpha2.md

-# Distribution Only Cluster Schema
+# KFDDistribution - Distribution Only Cluster Schema

 This document explains the full schema for the `kind: KFDDistribution` for the `furyctl.yaml` file used by `furyctl`.
 This configuration file will be used to deploy the Kubernetes Fury Distribution modules on top of an existing Kubernetes cluster.